-Postdoctoral researcher at the Group of Biophysics and Molecular Physics at the University of Silesia in Katowice.
-Since my period as a PhD student at the Group of Nanomaterials and Microsystems (GNaM) of Universitat Autònoma de Barcelona, I am involved in the research of ultrastable organic glasses, aimed to the development of glass technology and its application in several important industries, such pharmaceutical or electronics.
+Catalan researcher at the Group of Biophysics and Molecular Physics at the University of Silesia in Katowice.
+My research is based on the study of the properties of vapour deposited glasses, aimed to the development of glass technology and its application in several important industries, such pharmaceutical or electronics.
+Previously, I obtained my PhD at the Group of Nanomaterials and Microsystems (GNaM) of Universitat Autònoma de Barcelona.

 AREAS OF WORK